 Cov(X,Y)=1Ni=1N(xiμx)(yiμy)\mathrm{Cov}(X,Y) = \frac{1}{N}\sum_{i=1}^N (x_i-\mu_x)(y_i-\mu_y)

-Use the sample version for sample data and the population version only when the data represents the entire population you want to describe.
+Use the sample version for sample data and the population version only when the data represents the entire population.

 Worked Example: Study Hours And Quiz Scores